 Press release: KPN reports on progress of EUR 300m share buyback

 Royal KPN N.V.
-Press release: KPN reports on progress of EUR 300m share buyback 20-March-2023 / 17:45 CET/CEST The issuer is solely responsible for the content of this announcement.
+Press release: KPN reports on progress of EUR 300m share buyback 27-March-2023 / 17:45 CET/CEST The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------